Property Taxes are mailed the third week of May.

 A permissive tax exemption is a means for Council to support organizations within the community which further Council’s objectives of enhancing the quality of life (environmental, economic, social, cultural) and delivering community services economically.
 There is no obligation on the part of Council to grant exemptions.

 The exemptions will be approved for a two-year period (tax years 2023-2024).

 Council will consider applications for permissive tax exemptions annually.
 The opportunity to apply will be advertised in the local newspaper and on the City’s web site.
 Applications can be picked up at City hall, downloaded from the web site or emailed upon request.

 Applications must be submitted to Financial Services, using the prescribed application.
-2021 Applications will be due on or before 4:30 PM on August 17, 2020.
+Applications for 2023-2024 will be due on or before 4:30 PM on September 12, 2022.

 Financial Services will review the applications for completeness and will contact applicants for additional information as necessary.

 We encourage you to fill out the application online, print, sign and mail it in.

 Register and View your Property Tax Account Online

 You may view details of your Property Tax account including assessments and bill summaries if you are registered.

 - Click on the “Register / Sign In” below.